Education Department sets up standard for partial relief of defrauded borrowers

 They also argued that both the existing Clinton-era statutory language laying out the borrower-defense process as well as more expansive regulation the Obama administration finalized last year (since delayed by DeVos) allowed for partial relief of claims when appropriate.

-The new formula for partial relief announced today will grant discharge amounts based on the typical earnings of a graduate who attended a specific program compared to the typical earnings for graduates who attended comparable postsecondary programs.
+The new formula for partial relief announced today will grant discharge amounts based on the typical earnings of a graduate who attended a specific program compared to the typical earnings for graduates who attended comparable postsecondary programs using gainful employment data collected by the department.
 The department would use median or average earnings to make that determination -- whichever is more generous to the individual applicant.

 Borrowers who attended a program where earnings were 49 percent or less than those of graduates from a comparable program would receive full discharge.
 Above that, partial relief would be granted on a sliding scale.